 The standard normal distribution, also termed as Z distribution, is a normal distribution with a mean of 0 and standard deviation of 1.
 The utility of the Z distribution is based on the availability of standard normal tables.
 Before using a standard normal table, data must be standardized.
-To standardize a value, subtract the distribution's mean and divide by its standard deviation (\Box).
+To standardize a value, subtract the distribution's mean and divide by its standard deviation (σ).
 A value, once standardized, is called a z-score.

-$Z = \underline{x - \mu}$
+$$Z = \frac{x - \mu}{\sigma}$$